baguinaga/movie-night/README.md

-# MovieNight
+#MovieNight
 ![MovieNight](./client/public/images/demo_screenshot.png)

+### _This project is archived: 06/02/25_

+_This project has been archived due to significant vulnerabilities identified since its initial development, as well as changes in modern technology stacks._

+---

 MovieNight is a full-stack MERN app that aims to be a movie "hub" where users can find recomendations, ratings and reviews.

 ## How to use